finbarrtimbers/finbarrtimbers.github.io/_posts/2023-02-27-llms-not-trained-enough.md

 - [https://twitter.com/thedavidsj/status/1629869851710984194](https://twitter.com/thedavidsj/status/1629869851710984194?s=46&t=CqBoSVdxuipOpACbrZnMxg)

 and Twitter conversations with [Aran Komatsuzaki](https://twitter.com/arankomatsuzaki/) and [Andy Jones](https://twitter.com/andy_l_jones).
-Any mistakes in this post are entirely my own.
+Any mistakes are entirely my own.

 _Note: although I did work at DeepMind previously, I was not involved with any of the language efforts, and have no non-public knowledge of what went on there.
 Unfortunately!
 I think Chinchilla is a great paper that I would have loved to be a part of._